“Yoga is relationship” TKV Desikachar

 Tara has been studying yoga since the age of 14 when she first sought out the Iyengar style of yoga for stress reduction.
 She continued to practice because she was interested in the ways that yoga helped her come to rest, to strengthen and improve the functioning of her body, mind and spirit.
 She has practiced and studied many forms of yoga including Iyengar, Hatha

-and more extensively, Ashtanga Vinyasa Yoga.
-Being a psychotherapist and yoga practitioner, Tara felt there was a connection between these two modes of healing and has been working to understand this connection through her experience with her own yoga practice, her psychotherapy practice and through ongoing theoretical learning.
+and more extensively, Ashtanga Vinyasa Yoga and Yoga Therapy.
+Being a psychotherapist and yoga practitioner, Tara saw the connection between these two modes of healing and has been working to understand this connection through her experience with her own yoga practice, her psychotherapy practice and through ongoing theoretical learning.

-Tara has studied in India with Sharath Jois, has completed a 200 hour yoga teacher training with Downward Dog Yoga Studio, has completed Ashtanga Yoga Toronto’s 40 hour intensive and 3 week Assisting school, completed the Yin/Restorative training with Felicia Pavlovic of Yoga Therapy Toronto and is 6 months into a 2-year Yoga Therapist Training program with Yoga Therapy Toronto.
+Tara is currently engaged in a 2.5 year program to become certified as a Yoga Therapist with Yoga Therapy Toronto.
+She has studied in India with Sharath Jois, has completed a 200 hour yoga teacher training with Downward Dog Yoga Studio, has completed Ashtanga Yoga Toronto’s 40 hour intensive and 3 week Assisting school, completed the Yin/Restorative training with Felicia Pavlovic of Yoga Therapy Toronto.
 She maintains a regular yoga practice and continues to discover new ways to be in relationship with students that will help them on their path towards healing, recovery and grace.

 There are public washrooms down the hall from the studio where you can change.
 Alternately, you can plan to wear your yoga clothes to the class if you prefer.
 There is a waiting room where you can store your coats, boots/shoes and other items you bring with you.
 Please bring valuables with you into the yoga room and turn OFF cell phones.